Velocidex/velociraptor-docs/content/knowledge_base/tips/retry_hunt.md

 ![The new collection is now part of the hunt](new_hunt_collection.png)

-Now the new successul collection is part of the hunt.
+Now the new successful collection is part of the hunt.
 I can see it as a second entry in the client's list.

 {{% notice note "Deleting the old collection" %}}

-Velociraptor does not automatically delete the old failed collection because it may still have some useful data (some data **was** transfered).
+Velociraptor does not automatically delete the old failed collection because it may still have some useful data (some data **was** transferred).

 If you do not want the old data any more, then just click the `Delete Flow` button once a better collection is available.